 where:

-- : co-occurrence count (the observed data)
+- : co-occurrence count (the observed data we're trying to predict)

 This equation has a clear interpretation.
 The dot product measures the semantic compatibility between word and context .
 The biases adjust for how common each word is overall.
 Together, they should predict the logarithm of how often we actually observe the pair together.